-- Advance equity and agency across geographic, belief-based, economic, societal, and political borders - Share leadership principles with educators, students and other community stakeholders. - Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.
+• Advance equity and agency across geographic, belief-based, economic, societal, and political borders

+• Share leadership principles with educators, students and other community stakeholders.

+• Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.

-- 1. Summarize the concept of "ethical leadership" and its importance in the world today. - 2.
-Understand and apply the tenets of ethical leadership in an academic setting based on various codes of ethics. - 3.
-Analyze and apply the eight "trust pillars" in both profession, personal, and academic setting - 4.
-Contrast true ethical leadership with the absence of, in historical or current examples. - 5.
+1. Summarize the concept of "ethical leadership" and its importance in the world today.

+2. Understand and apply the tenets of ethical leadership in an academic setting based on various codes of ethics.

+3. Analyze and apply the eight "trust pillars" in both profession, personal, and academic setting thinking and problem solving techniques, and collect and analyze data for continuous school improvement."
+Students will personalize their study to meet the needs of their charter, public and traditional private Montessori schools.

+- 4. Contrast true ethical leadership with the absence of, in historical or current examples. - 5.
 Create a personal and professional code of ethics using the ideals set forth in the class.